kubeshop/botkube-docs/docs/installation/discord/index.md

 ## Remove Botkube from Kubernetes cluster

-Execute following command to completely remove Botkube and related resources from your cluster.
+Execute following command to completely remove Botkube and related resources from your cluster:

 ```bash
 helm uninstall botkube --namespace botkube